Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ---
 ## Documentation

-*Here is some starter documentation to get things going, you will update this as a team at the start of the project and as you go:*
+*Here is some starter documentation to get things going, you will update this as a team at the start of the project and as you go on Github wiki.
+You will also be required to create a database diagram:*

 ### Views (Client Side)